Faculty and Staff Directory

 • Teacher of the Year, University of South Carolina English Department, 1986.

-• The Collected Poetry of Mary Tighe, ed. with Brian C. Cooney; forthcoming from Johns Hopkins University Press, October
+• The Collected Poetry of Mary Tighe, ed. with Brian C. Cooney; (Johns Hopkins University Press, 2016).

 • Helen Maria Williams, Peru and Peruvian Tales.
 Ed. with others (Broadview Press, 2014)